measurement

 • Even if a formal model of the elements defined in terms of in/out and rest/move and their transformations grew into a ‘scientific way of doing metaphysics’, as aimed at in Kant’s Prolegomena to Any Future Metaphysics That Will Be Able to Present Itself as a Science, it would essentially be air, something that rests inside the mind (eri).
 It would not be complete without also including the other three elements in some form, say, in performance art, or whatever.

 • Moreover, it would likely not be possible to deduce the whole world from the definition of elements alone, at least doing so would likely be as hard as finding a theory of everything in modern science.
-Some additional, a priori unprovable assumptions would be necessary to synthesize the world.
+Some additional, a priori unprovable assumptions might be necessary to synthesize the world.

 • The concept of a “ball” is a priori much more complex than comparing two images, which becomes evident once you try to program computers to recognize (3-dimensional) items on 2-dimensional images.
 How a ball comes to be in the mind appears to require a lot of interaction with the environment (often quite early as a child), and in the end it is philosophically not so clear whether a “ball” is rather a natural thing, something that objectively exists, or instead rather a purely abstract cultural creation useful for interaction with others.
 See also Kant or Plato’s Allegory of the Cave.